Find a Safe Haven With the New Jersey Law Against Discrimination at Work

 Once you have submitted your complaint, both the EEOC and the DCR will proceed to investigate your case and move towards a settlement.

 Although both authorities claim it is easy to file a charge of discrimination, the EEOC often requires you to attend an in-person interview before accepting your case.
-This can be complex and time-consuming, but DoNotPay has the answer—we can get your EEOC charge lodged in a flash!
+This can be complex and time-consuming, but DoNotPay has the answer—we can !

 DoNotPay is here to make your life easier!

 Filing a charge of discrimination with the EEOC is a great example of what we can do—here’s how to lodge your complaint in three easy steps:

 - Go to DoNotPay in your web browser and

 - Search for our Fight Workplace Discrimination product

 - Give us the details of your case

 Job done—your nearest EEOC office will contact you to walk you through the next steps!

 After you report discrimination in the workplace, you can only hope everything will turn out great.
 We sure hope so too, but having a backup plan doesn’t hurt.
 If the report with the EEOC backfires, getting a lawyer will be the next logical step.